Ban on political ads on public TV struck down

 The AEI is a conservative Washington think tank.

-A federal judge in San Francisco upheld the FCC restrictions in August 2009.
+A federal judge in San Francisco had upheld the FCC restrictions in August 2009.
 Thursday’s decision left the $10,000 fine intact.
-The 9th Circuit oversees cases in several western U.S. states.
+The 9th Circuit oversees cases in nine western U.S. states, Guam and the Northern Mariana Islands.

 He also suggested that regulations may be inconsistent, referring to notices on behalf of financial services company Charles Schwab Corp on the show “PBS NewsHour.”